partigabor/csr-and-esg-index-construction/README.md

     6. python aggregate_firms.py

-See explanations on the modules in the original README (below).

 **If you encounter problems, you most likely need to:**

 * Check if the packages' versions are compatible (you would get an error message)